 The Hofbräuhaus is open every day from 9 a. m. to 11.30 p. m.

-Since at the Hofbräuhaus you are seated at long wooden tables, I’m pretty sure by now you’ve made some new friends – from Tokyo, Chicago, or maybe even from Munich – so just order another beer and listen to the brass band playing songs that would put the Trapp family to shame.
+Hence, I’m pretty sure by now you’ve made some new friends – from Tokyo, Chicago, or maybe even from Munich – so just order another beer and listen to the brass band playing songs that would put the Trapp family to shame.